-One side has just the right firmness for an infant; the other is softer and more comfortable—in other words, it’s more suitable for a toddler.
-If made of durable material and you treat it well and don’t abuse it, such a product can last your for years and may be used by more than one child or the same child as he or she goes from infant to toddler.
+One side has just the right firmness for an infant; the other is softer and more comfortable—more suitable for a toddler.
+If it’s made of durable material and you treat it well and don’t abuse it, such a product can last for years and may even be used by more than one child.

-By all means, you should get a mattress that is waterproof or water-resistant.
-Now, this can happen in one of several ways.
+Also, you should get a mattress that is waterproof or water-resistant.
+Mattresses can be waterproofed in various ways.
 Some mattresses come with a cover that is already waterproof.
 For a number of reasons, this is the best scenario possible.
-These mattresses are easier to clean and keep clean, aren’t likely to get stained, and will most probably not succumb to a mold, bedbug, or dust mite infestation.
+These mattresses are easier to keep clean, aren’t likely to get stained, and will most probably not succumb to a mold, bedbug, or dust mite infestation.
 One of the last things you want to happen to a crib mattress is to let it get wet.
 Unless you can get it dried out ASAP, perhaps by putting it outside to air out and let the sun dry it out, it runs the risk of developing mold, something that is difficult, if at all possible, to repair.
-Another way to achieve waterproof capacity is by buying and putting over the mattress a waterproof cover.
+Another way to achieve waterproof capacity is by buying a waterproof cover.
 Waterproof mattresses may cost more but, in the long run, this feature more than pays for itself.

 4.Provides Good Support

 Make sure that the mattress you purchase provides good support.
-It just so happens that support isn’t just about comfort but it has also to do with durability, adding to the firmness, and, yes, comfort.
-In a coil spring mattress support depends on such things as coil count, gauge, the type and quality of the metal, whether the mattress stands on its own or if it has a box spring to add to the over-all support.
-The tricky thing is that slight variation in design, regardless of the material used to make the mattress, can make a big difference.
-Coils in a mattress that are tied together by wires means that weight applied on the mattress can create a ripple effect of movement, meaning that when you get into bed you may unwittingly wake up the other person.
-On the other hand, mattresses made of covered pockets (e.g., Marshall coils) independent of each other provide better support than plain coil mattresses.
-The Marshall coils evenly distribute weight and don’t allow transference of motion waves—in other words, someone tossing and turning on one side of a mattress does not affect the mattress’ stability on the other side.
+It just so happens that support isn’t just about comfort but it has also to do with durability, adding to the firmness.
+In a coil spring mattress, support depends on such things as coil count, gauge, the type and quality of the metal, whether the mattress stands on its own or if it has a box spring to add to the over-all support.
+The tricky thing is that slight variation in design, regardless of the material used to make the mattress can make a big difference.
+Mattresses made of covered pockets (e.g., Marshall coils) independent of each other provide better support than plain coil mattresses.
+The Marshall coils evenly distribute weight and provide better support to infants.

 5.Have Good Breathability

-You should insist on having mattresses that have good breathability . . . this, in turn, is important in terms of mattresses not retaining heat but, rather, dissipating it . . . there are number of ways that mattresses can control heat and keep back heat retention, including having air vents that allow cool fresh air in but also let hot air escape into the surrounding environment.
+You should insist on having mattresses that have good breathability.
+There are number of ways that mattresses can control heat and keep back heat retention, including having air vents that allow cool fresh air in but also let hot air escape into the surrounding environment.
 Not retaining heat can also be one of the properties of some foams mattresses, as well as of coil mattresses.
-For your part, read very carefully the features that come with your mattress.
-If your body doesn’t say anything about breathability and heat retention, then it probably doesn’t have what you should require for your child.
-Mattresses that retain heat can be uncomfortable and, in some cases, dangerous, such as by being one of the factors (the other being a baby being allowed to sleep on his or her stomach) that promotes or induces SIDS.
-You can also buy a cooling topper or cover that may have the quality or be made with materials that excel at heat dissipation.
+Make sure that you pay close attention to the breathability of the mattress before you buy.
+Mattresses that retain heat can be uncomfortable and, in some cases, heat can be one of the factors that promotes or induces SIDS.
+You can also buy a cooling topper to help keep your baby at a comfortable temperature.

 6. Long Lasting

 Yet another crucially important feature is, of course, durability.
-Why would anyone not want a mattress that can take punishment (although no mattress should be abused or improperly maintained) and stay firm and supportive in spite of continuous use?
+Why would anyone not want a mattress that can stay firm and supportive in spite of continuous use?
 The good news is that both foam and coil spring mattresses come in high quality, durable makes and models.
 Unfortunately, all mattresses may claim that they are “durable” but you need to make up your own mind about that.
 There are in fact some things that make a mattress “durable,” they include:

 - Having a good coil spring gauge: 14.5 is good for a crib mattress